solid/solidproject.org/pages/faqs.md

 ## When I want to leave a Pod provider, can I take my data with me?
 This depends on the agreement you have with your hosting provider.
 There are some support tools like [Terms of Service Don't Read](https://tosdr.org) to help you understand the small print more easily.

+## Will Pod providers get paid?
+By who?
+This will be determined by the market.

+## If everyone used Solid would I lose my favourite internet services?
+No. Search engines and communication tools do not need to track you to work.
+Hopefully over time all the nice things you get from silos which don’t let you control your data will be echoed by new solid-compatible ones which do.

+## Doesn't the [Data Transfer Project](https://datatransferproject.dev) fix the data concerns?
+It’s a great start.
+The next step is to build a healthy array of options for users to make their data work for themselves.

 # Security